MarrecBois/Streamforge-project/docs/README.md

 ## Future Improvements

 ### Mobile Optimization Testing
-Although responsive Tailwind classes are used, the dashboard needs more extensive testing on physical devices.
-Improvements may include collapsing sidebars, refining spacing, and enhancing touch interaction support.
+While the dashboard uses responsive TailwindCSS utility classes and performs well across screen sizes in basic testing, more rigorous testing is needed on actual mobile and tablet devices.
+This includes verifying touch interactions, dropdown accessibility, and layout behavior in real-world screen resolutions.
+Improvements may involve fine-tuning padding, collapsing sidebars, and optimizing for one-column layouts.

 ### Stakeholder Feedback & Iteration
-User testing and stakeholder reviews would help prioritize UI and UX improvements—especially copy, navigation, and filtering workflows.
+I plan to gather feedback from stakeholders (e.g., marketing leads or potential users) to identify friction points in the interface and prioritize usability fixes.
+These improvements would likely focus on copy clarity, UI intuitiveness, and streamlining the filtering or match score experience based on how users actually interact with the tool.

 ### Migration to VueShadCN Components
-VueShadCN components weren’t used in this project due to late discovery and time constraints.
-For a production version, I would replace major UI components with VueShadCN alternatives for improved accessibility and design consistency.
+Although VueShadCN components were not used in this project, I acknowledge that they were part of the recommended stack.
+I wasn’t aware of this requirement until later in development, and due to time constraints, I opted to continue with standard Vue and TailwindCSS components.
+In a production context, I would explore replacing key interface elements with VueShadCN counterparts for consistency, accessibility, and design alignment.